humzamalak/Production-Ready-EKS-Cluster-with-GitOps/MINIKUBE_DEPLOYMENT_GUIDE.md

 # Minikube Deployment Guide

-Complete guide for deploying the K8s Web Application to Minikube on your local MacBook.
+Complete guide for deploying the Production-Ready EKS Cluster with GitOps to Minikube for local development.

 ## Overview

-This guide covers deploying the Node.js web application to Minikube with:
+This guide covers deploying the Production-Ready EKS Cluster with GitOps to Minikube for local development with:
 - **Local Development**: Minikube cluster setup
+- **GitOps with ArgoCD**: Declarative application management
+- **Security**: Vault for secrets management (dev mode)
+- **Monitoring**: Prometheus and Grafana stack
 - **Web Application**: Node.js app with health checks and auto-scaling
-- **Optional GitOps**: ArgoCD for GitOps workflow (optional)
-- **Monitoring**: Basic monitoring setup (optional)

 ## Prerequisites